thecodingmachine/react-native-boilerplate/documentation/docs/3_Guides/3_4_ReduxStore.md

 ## How is it used in this boilerplate ❓

 **For the RTKQuery side**, all is located in `Services`.
-You will find `api.js` file that contain the declaration of the [fetchBaseQuery](https://redux-toolkit.js.org/rtk-query/api/fetchBaseQuery) customized with an interceptor and the [createApi](https://redux-toolkit.js.org/rtk-query/api/createApi)
+You will find `api.js` file that contains the declaration of the [fetchBaseQuery](https://redux-toolkit.js.org/rtk-query/api/fetchBaseQuery) customized with an interceptor and the [createApi](https://redux-toolkit.js.org/rtk-query/api/createApi)